parseqdk/HashiwokakeroSolver/README.md

 - developed with Microsoft Visual Studio, (source indentation 2)
 - C++ project contains a Hashiwokakero solving engine only
 - no GUI, text consol output only!
-- tested successfully with different, small and large hashi riddles
+- tested successfully with several, size different, small and large hashi riddles
 - further testing examples can be appended in Hashimain.cpp